A-acuto/RLYawningTitan/README.md

 # Defending the unknown: Exploring reinforcement learning agents’ deployment in realistic, unseen networks
-Python implementation of project exploring reinforcement algorithms using YAWNING TITAN for network cyber defence.
+Python implementation of project exploring reinforcement algorithms using YAWNING TITAN software for network cyber defence.

 ## About The Project
 We employed YAWNING-TITAN (**YT**), an abstract, graph based cyber-security simulation environment to train intelligent agents for autonomous cyber operations.
 We have use model-free reinforcement learning algorithms from [Stable Baselines3](https://github.com/DLR-RM/stable-baselines3) for training and deploying in a set of different networks with increased complexity, status change and challenge.
 The main focus lies in the deployment of realistic agents in unseen networks.